Mark Krivosheev

-Mark Iosifovich Krivosheev (July 30, 1922 - October 16, 2018) was a Soviet and Russian engineer and academic who made pioneering contributions to the development of television technology as a head of television study groups at CCIR and ITU-R. He was a key figure in establishing Rec.
+Mark Iosifovich Krivosheev (Russian: Марк Иосифович Кривошеев; July 30, 1922 - October 16, 2018) was a Soviet and Russian engineer and academic who made pioneering contributions to the development of television technology as a head of television study groups at CCIR and ITU-R. He was a key figure in establishing Rec.
 601 and Rec.
 709 technical standards for digital television broadcasting.

 Early life and career

 Krivosheev was born in 1922 in the Soviet Union.
 As a student at the Moscow Technical University of Communications and Informatics in 1945, he participated in broadcasting the first post-war television program in Europe.
 In 1946, he designed a scanning unit for displaying new standard 625-line television images for the first time.

 After graduating in 1946, Krivosheev joined the Moscow Television Centre, where he led the broadcast studio since 1947.
 On September 3, 1948, he broadcast the world's first 625-line television programme.

 Standardization work at ITU

 Krivosheev began his decades-long involvement with the ITU's International Radio Consultative Committee (CCIR) in 1948.
 He was elected vice-chairman of CCIR Study Group 11 on Television in 1970 and became chairman in 1974, a position he held for about 30 years until 2000.

 As Study Group 11 Chairman, Krivosheev coordinated the development of over 150 recommendations that enabled the global implementation of digital television broadcasting.
 Notable achievements included ITU Recommendation 601 in 1981, which established the first digital television standard, and Recommendation 709 in the 1990s, which laid out basic parameter values for the HDTV standard.

 Krivosheev advocated for a "global approach" to developing internationally unified television standards rather than regional or national ones.